 Zelman has been a dietetic internship director at Ochsner Medical Institutions and assistant professor of nutrition at St. Mary's Dominican College, both in New Orleans.
 Zelman is active in local, state, and national dietetic associations.
-She served 3 years as the director-at-large on the Academy of Nutrition and Dietetics board of directors.
+She was the director-at-large on the Academy of Nutrition and Dietetics board of directors for 3 years.
 She served as a trustee of the Georgia Dietetic Foundation and two terms as the Georgia delegate to academy.
 She received her master's degree in public health from Tulane University and her bachelor of science from Montclair State University.

 Zelman serves on the advisory board of Share our Strength, a nonprofit organization aimed at childhood hunger.
-She is a judge for the James Beard Foundation Journalism Awards and is a member of the Health Professional Advisors program for the Egg Nutrition Center.
+She is a judge for the James Beard Foundation Journalism Awards and is a consultant for the Egg Nutrition Center.

 Zelman is a member of a network of communication leaders formed as part of Monsanto’s Leaders Engaged in Advancing Dialogue (L.E.A.D.) initiative.